The Australian Centre for Behavioural Research in Diabetes

 Our story

-The Australian Centre for Behavioural Research in Diabetes was launched in 2010.
-The Centre is a partnership for better health between Diabetes Victoria and Deakin University.
+The Australian Centre for Behavioural Research in Diabetes was launched in 2010, as a partnership for better health between Diabetes Victoria and Deakin University.
+In 2025, the Centre proudly celebrates its 15th anniversary, with both partners renewing their commitment to supporting its innovative and impactful research through to 2030.

-As a partnership between Diabetes Victoria and Deakin University, the Centre is uniquely positioned to advise on, and respond to, the unmet needs of people with diabetes.
-Through strategic collaborations, and with generous supporters, the Centre has attracted considerable research funding to support its talented team and the training of the next generation of researchers and health professionals.
+As a partnership between Diabetes Victoria and Deakin University, the Centre is uniquely positioned to understand and respond to the unmet needs of people with or at risk of diabetes.
+Through strategic collaborations, and with generous supporters, the Centre has attracted considerable research funding enabling the work of a talented team to achieve diabetes research advancements.

-In 2021 the Centre became a member of the Institute for Health Transformation.
+In 2021, the Centre became a domain of the Institute for Health Transformation.

 -